ETHOS-Labs-LLC/BYOS/docs/cosmos.md

 </figure>

 Next in a browser in your **VM**, navigate to ```http://localhost:2900``` and you will be prompted to set a password.
-Feel free to chose any password you would like.
+Feel free to choose any password you would like.
 Just make sure to remember it.

 <figure markdown>
 ![alt text](image-9.png){ width="900" }